YuvrajDube/Expense-Tracker/README.md

 * [Screenshot](#screenshot)

 ## General info
-My Contacts is an Android application built using Jetpack Compose that allows users to manage and store their contacts efficiently.
-It utilizes Room Database for local storage and follows the MVVM architecture to ensure scalability and maintainability.
+Expense Tracker is an Android application designed to help users monitor their expenses efficiently.
+It allows users to track their spending, categorize expenses, and calculate their remaining balance.
+The app is built using Jetpack Compose and follows the MVVM (Model-View-ViewModel) architecture to ensure scalability and maintainability.

 ## App Functionality
-* Add, update, and delete contacts.
+* Expense Tracking: Add, edit, and delete expenses with ease.

-* View saved contacts in a LazyColumn for efficient scrolling.
+* Category Management: Categorize expenses for better organization.

-* Uses Flows and LiveData for real-time data updates.
+* Balance Calculation: Automatically calculates remaining balance based on income and expenses.

-* Smooth UI built with Jetpack Compose.
+* Data Persistence: Uses Room Database to store expense data locally.

-* Efficient background processing with Coroutines.
+* Lazy Column: Used for efficiently displaying a large list of expenses.

 ## Technologies
 Project is created with: